 Upon a change in control, all unvested restricted stock units related to awards granted in fiscal 2022 or later that are not assumed, substituted, or replaced by the successor or surviving entity (or a parent or subsidiary thereof) in connection with the change in control will become vested immediately prior to the change in control.
-Any unvested restricted stock units that are assumed, substituted, or replaced by the successor or surviving entity (or a parent or subsidiary thereof) in connection with a change in control will remain outstanding and upon a qualified termination of the grantee 90 days prior to or 2 years after the change in control all of unvested restricted stock units will vest.
+Any unvested restricted stock units related to awards granted in fiscal 2022 or later that are assumed, substituted, or replaced by the successor or surviving entity (or a parent or subsidiary thereof) in connection with a change in control will remain outstanding and upon a qualified termination of the grantee 90 days prior to or 2 years after the change in control all such unvested restricted stock units will vest.
+Any unvested restricted stock units related to awards granted prior to fiscal 2022 will vest upon a qualified termination of the grantee 90 days prior to or 2 years after the change in control.